1980s in Japan: Politics

-Hirohito, the emperor Shōwa, died in the year 1989 after serving his people for more than 60 years, ending the Shōwa era.
+Hirohito, the emperor Shōwa, died in the year 1989 after reigning for more than 60 years, ending the Shōwa era.
 His son Akihito acceded to the throne in 1989, starting the Heisei era.
 He would have been, at the time of his abdication in 2019, the 20th most senior monarch or lifelong leader.
 He is the world's only reigning monarch whose title is customarily translated into English as "Emperor" (as is Akihito's successor, Naruhito).

 There were a number of prime ministers who served during the 1980s.
 Masayoshi Ōhira had to finish his second term in June 1980 and call early elections when the LDP's Fukuda, Nakasone and Miki factions abstained or voted with the opposition in a vote of no-confidence.
 He was only the second Christian to hold this office, the first having been Tetsu Katayama (1947–1948).
 Zenkō Suzuki was appointed LDP president and Prime Minister following the sudden death of Ōhira, who died of a heart attack during the 1980 general election campaign.
 The sympathy vote generated by Ohira's death resulted in a landslide for the ruling LDP, handing Suzuki the largest parliamentary majority any Prime Minister had enjoyed for many years, and silencing inner-party opposition.
 Suzuki chose not to run for reelection to the presidency of the LDP in 1982, and was succeeded by Yasuhiro Nakasone in November 1982.